IBM-Cloud/terraform-provider-ibm/website/docs/d/is_images.html.markdown

   * `status` - The status of this image.
   * `architecture` - The architecture for this image.
   * `visibility` - The visibility of the image public or private.
+  * `encryption` - The type of encryption used on the image.
+  * `encryption_key` - The CRN of the Key Protect Root Key or Hyper Protect Crypto Service Root Key for this resource.